Nikola Jokic NBA Playoffs Player Props: Nuggets vs. Lakers

-Nikola Jokic be on the court for the Denver Nuggets at 8:30 PM on Thursday versus the Los Angeles Lakers in the 2023 NBA Playoffs.
+The Denver Nuggets, Nikola Jokic included, match up versus the Los Angeles Lakers at 8:30 PM ET on Saturday in the 2023 NBA Playoffs.

-If you'd like to make predictions on Jokic's performance, we look at his available prop bets, using stats and trends, below.
+In this piece we'll dive into Jokic's stats and trends, helping you make good picks on prop bets.

 Nikola Jokic Prop Bets vs. the Lakers